HendersonAlec2212/matplotlib-challenge/README.md

 Detailing graphs is also a key element that will take more practice.
 Displaying data is great but displaying it well is an a major skill that can go far in allowing for connections between information sets.

+There are some separate visualizations present in the <resources/visualizations/> folder path.
+They were generated using the last box of the .IPYNB and provide a bit of infomation on the trends of all drugs present in the drug trial.